venkatfrais123/chatbot_nlp/ReadMe.md

 This chatbot was created for a food app, where the user can interact with the bot and get the restaurant details.
 NLP and RASA were used to build this chatbot.
+The application was also deployed on Slack using ngrok.

 absl-py==0.9.0
 aiofiles==0.5.0